Signs that your teen might be on an unhealthy path

 Many teenagers are good at hiding their eating disorders, but big changes in weight, eating habits, or exercise habits are often signs of trouble.
 If you think your child might have an eating disorder, get help from a doctor right away.
 Untreated eating disorders can be very dangerous, but treatment helps a lot.
 In particular, family-based treatment (FBT) has been shown to help kids get healthier quickly while staying at home with family.

-All teenagers worry about their appearance.
-Self-esteem can be precarious during adolescence, and body consciousness comes with the territory.
+and body consciousness comes with the territory.
 But if you’ve noticed that your child is fixated on weight, you’re probably worried.
 So what is the difference between normal behavior and behavior that might indicate an eating disorder?

 Kids with eating disorders often try to keep their unhealthy eating habits and behaviors a secret, but there are still some signs that parents might notice.